Skip navigation

 PhD title: Violence at work: reducing assault and abuse experienced by frontline staff in public service roles

 Steve’s previous postgraduate studies have been in the areas of Cognitive Neuroscience, Forensic Psychology and Public Administration.
-Steve’s research aimed to understand the nature, prevalence and severity of service user violence and aggression perpetrated against frontline APS staff.
+His PhD research aimed to understand the nature, prevalence and severity of service user violence and aggression perpetrated against frontline APS staff.
 He explored the issues associated with the risk of violence and aggression through understanding pre-incident factors, including staff and service user behaviour, as well as operational and physical environments.
 Steve’s research used a multi-phased mixed methods approach.
 He hopes the evidence-based outcomes of this research will provide insights that will lead to greater proactive risk mitigation policies, a reduction of service user violence and aggression but more importantly a decrease in physical and psychological injuries incurred by frontline public servants.

 Supervisor: